 Jonathan Coley joined the Department of Sociology at Oklahoma State University in 2018.
 His research focuses on social movements, politics, religion, education, gender and sexuality, and race and ethnicity.
-His current and past research projects have examined LGBTQ activism at Christian colleges and universities; political, social, and religious activist groups at U.S. colleges and universities (with Gary Adler, Dhruba Das, Jericho McElroy, and Jessica Schachle); local-level church-state relations in the United States (with Gary Adler, Damon Mayrl, and Rebecca Sager); LGBTQ religious leaders in the United States (with Joseph Anthony); micromobilization in the Nashville civil rights movement (with Larry Isaac, Dan Cornfield, Dennis Dickerson, and James Lawson); culture and the early U.S. labor movement (with Larry Isaac, Quan Mai, and Anna Jacobs); and membership in the Sierra Club (with Quan Mai and Jessica Schachle).
+His current research projects focus on LGBTQ activism at Christian colleges and universities; political, social, and religious activist groups at U.S. colleges and universities (with Dhruba Das, Gabby Gomez, Jericho McElroy, and Jessica Schachle); and local-level church-state relations in the United States (with Gary Adler, Damon Mayrl, and Rebecca Sager).
+His past research projects examined micromobilization in the Nashville civil rights movement (with Larry Isaac, Dan Cornfield, Dennis Dickerson, and James Lawson); culture and the early U.S. labor movement (with Larry Isaac, Quan Mai, and Anna Jacobs); and membership in the Sierra Club (with Quan Mai and Jessica Schachle).

 - B.A. in Political Science, Samford University